ibm-cloud-docs/storage-scale/enabling-encryption.md

 {:row-headers: .row-headers}
 {:table: .aria-labeledby="caption"}

-# Enabling encryption
+# Enabling Encryption
 {: #enable-encryption}

-The {{site.data.keyword.scale_short}} cluster file system can be encrypted by using the IBM Security® Guardium® Key Lifecycle Manager (GKLM) or the IBM KeyProtect service.
+The {{site.data.keyword.scale_short}} cluster file system can be encrypted by using the IBM Security® Guardium® Key Lifecycle Manager (GKLM) or the IBM KeyProtect.
 You can enable encryption features during deployment.
 The encryption provides highly available key servers for cryptographic operations on the GPFS file system.
 {: shortdesc}

 ## Enabling encryption by using GKLM